krishiv1545/Mock-It-Yourself/Readme.md

 ---

-### Key Features:
-- **Track Scores**: Record scores for each section of the UCEED/CEED mock test.
-- **Dynamic Scoring**: Supports customizable scores for correct, incorrect, and unanswered questions for each section.
-- **Accuracy Calculation**: Automatically calculates the accuracy based on your correct and incorrect attempts.
-- **Responsive Design**: Works seamlessly on both desktop and mobile devices.

----

 ### How to Use:

 1. **Input the Scoring Rules**:
-   - Set the marks for correct and incorrect answers for each section (NAT, MSQ, MCQ).
+   - Set the marks for correct and incorrect answers for each section (NAT, MCQ).
+   - MSQ has partial marking as of recent years so choose marks as applicable.
+   - Accuracy is calculated based on correct attempted questions (ie +1 in msq and +4 in msq have same impact on accuracy)

 2. **Track Your Progress**:
-   - For each section (NAT, MSQ, MCQ), use the buttons to mark questions as correct, incorrect, or not attempted.
+   - For each section (NAT, MCQ), use the buttons to mark questions as correct, incorrect, or not attempted.
    - The tool will update your scores and accuracy in real-time.

 3. **Save and View Scores**: